 Bids for a phase 2 construction contract are expected to be solicited in the fall of 2018.

-Will the public have a voice in the planning process?
+Did the public have a voice in the planning process?

 Yes.
 The National Park Service released the environment assessment for the Sperry Chalet rebuild.
 The environment assessment document will be open for review and public comment until Monday, May 7.
 A public meeting was held on April 23 to provide an opportunity for discussion.